 Are you a Developer?

-Are you a neighbour affected by a development?
+Are you a neighbour?

 “We have used Blue Sky Surveyors for the past year due to the complexities presented to us by our neighbour’s extension.
 We have always been impressed by their helpful advice and actions taken to secure our rights.
 This resulted in our light infringement being upheld and acted upon.
 We are very grateful to have received their expertise and would recommend them without hesitation to anyone finding themselves in the same situation.”